chloelin07x/Erudite/README.md

 A JWT token is required to access protected routes such as Dashboard, Modules, etc... unlike Login and Signup

 ## Installation
-1. Ensure that you have all the requirements from requirements.txt installed
+1. Ensure that you have all the requirements from Backend/requirements.txt and Frontend/requirements.txt installed
+2. Fill out the .env.example file as shown and rename it to .env
-2. Fork the repo
+3. Fork the repo
-3. Open terminal and run
+4. Open terminal and run
    ```sh
    cd studyplanner/frontend
    npm run dev
    ```
-4. Open a second terminal and run
+5. Open a second terminal and run
    ```sh
    cd studyplanner/backend
    python -m uvicorn main:app --reload
    ```
-5. It will be locally hosted on http://localhost:5173/
+6. It will be locally hosted on http://localhost:5173/

 ## Implementation
 Erudite was made by first creating [Pydantic] schemas, an [SQLAlchemy] models for a normalised database, and a RESTful API (via [FastAPI]) that queries the database.
 The frontend was created using [React], [HeroIcons] (https://heroicons.com/outline), [Mui] (https://mui.com), and [Tailwind CSS].
 I use [CORSMiddleware] and [Axios] to allow the frontend to access the endpoints.
 It mainly uses React's useState and useEffect methods to initially load data from the database and also create the responsive interface.